🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-1440 Media employs a powerful visual contrast between “Zuckerberg’s news feed” and their own offering.
-One side looks chaotic, stressful, and biased.
-The other appears organized, fact-based, and calming.
+1440 Media nails it with their visual comparison between “Zuckerberg’s news feed” and their own offering.
+One side looks like chaos and stress with its red tones and messy layout.
+The other side looks calm and organized with its clean blue design.

 How to apply this concept:

-• Use color psychology to reinforce your message – red for stress, blue for calm.
+• Use color psychology to reinforce your message (red for stress, blue for calm, etc.).

 5. Scottsdale Scoop